fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

+= 2.3.0 =
+Fewer "could not connect to Twitter" messages,

 = 2.2.4 =
 Uses new API urls, new "hide replies" support in the API, can show retweets, supports multiple profile image sizes

-= 2.2.3 =
-Fixes links on 32 bit servers.
-If you are suffering from this I would recommend changing hosts (or talking to yours).

-= 2.2.2 =
-Fixes issue introduced in 2.2.1 with an incorrect function name (sorry about that)

-= 2.2.1 =
-Better SEO by adding the ability to remove the "from" links - Thanks <a href="http://yoast.com/">Joost de Valk</a>

 == Changelog ==

 = 2.3.0 =
-* Integrate Mark Jaquith's TLC Transients https://gist.github.com/1149945
+* Integrate Mark Jaquith's TLC Transients https://gist.github.com/1149945 which lets us only get rid of old tweets once we have successfully received new ones.
 * Add Twitter Web Intents (reply, retweet, favorite)
+* Add option for Twitter Follow button

 = 2.2.4 =
 * Use the new API URLs